yyeternal/SA-Web-App/documents/DesignDocument_draft.md

 6. SA Position: stores information for the position the instructor created which specifies requirements such as minimum GPA and the number of SA positons available
 7. SA Application: stores information for the application a Student submitted such as their grade in the class and year they took the class.

-Provide a UML diagram of your database model showing the associations and relationships among tables.
 ### Database UML Diagram
 <kbd>
     <img src="images/SARecruitmentWebApp.drawio.png"  border="2">